Charles Thompson (American football): Rise with the Sooners

 Raised in Lawton, Oklahoma, Thompson proved to be a highly skilled athlete and was recruited by the University of Oklahoma, an NCAA Division I-A college football program, under head coach Barry Switzer.
 He was also selected by Major League Baseball's Cincinnati Reds in the 34th round of the 1986 MLB draft as a second baseman; however, he decided to focus on football.
 As a redshirt freshman, Thompson became the starting quarterback of the nationally ranked Sooners for the 1987 season.
-The highlight came on November 21, 1987, when Thompson led the offense of then No. 2-ranked Sooners to a dominating victory over the #1 Nebraska Cornhuskers in a game that was heavily hyped as the Game of the Century II.
+The highlight came on November 21, 1987, when Thompson led the offense of then No. 2-ranked Sooners to a 17-7 victory over the #1 Nebraska Cornhuskers in a game that was heavily hyped as the Game of the Century II.
 While the Sooners would drop their final game of the season in the 1988 Orange Bowl and finish 11–1, Thompson's status as a nationally famous collegiate athlete was confirmed.

 During the 1988 season, Thompson, now a redshirt sophomore, led the Sooners to a 9–3 record.
 Thompson was a successful quarterback, named to the All-Big Eight Conference - 1st team.
 Off the field he was a celebrity, volunteering to speak to at-risk youth about how to succeed in the face of adversity and, the danger of illegal drugs.